Heresta/OCR17plus/README.md

 * The old prints have been selected in the [OCR17 repo](https://github.com/e-ditiones/OCR17), and are all described individually in their respective folder.

 ``build_train_alto_Seg17.sh`` is a script to create a `.png` + ALTO4 dataset from all the print.

+``files_informations.csv`` contains all names of dataset's files sorted depending on their main specificity.

+``parts_dataset.csv`` contains the percentage of each specificity in this dataset.

 ## Data production
 Data used come from the [OCR17 repo](https://github.com/e-ditiones/OCR17), the composition of which started with [Transkribus](https://readcoop.eu/transkribus).
 For each print, we propose